 Injustice anywhere is a threat to justice everywhere - Martin Luther King,Jr.

 Till 1960s and seventies, the concept of litigation in India was still in

 its rudimentary form and was seen as a private pursuit for the vindication

 addressing their own grievances/problems.
 Thus, the initiation and

 continuance of litigation was the prerogative of the injured person or the

 aggrieved party.
 Even this was greatly limited by the resources available

 attempts to take up wider issues that affected

 classes of consumers or the general public at large.

-Supreme Court of India gave all individuals in the country and the newly formed consumer groups or social action groups, an easier access to the law and introduced in their work a broad public interest perspective.
+However, all these scenario changed during Eighties with the Supreme Court of India led the concept of public interest litigation (PIL).
+The Supreme Court of India gave all individuals in the country and the newly formed consumer groups or social action groups, an easier access to the law and introduced in their work a broad public interest perspective.